Elijah Barayi: COSATU leadership

 In 1981, Barayi met Cyril Ramaphosa, and this inspired him to become a founding member of the National Union of Mineworkers (NUM).
 He was elected as a shaft steward, and then in 1983 as the union's vice president.
+This commitment to his opposition to racial discrimination and to worker solidarity in the mining industry showed his authentic leadership.

 In 1985, he led a strike of 9,000 workers at the mine, raising his profile.
-In December, the NUM affiliated to the new Congress of South African Trade Unions, and Barayi was elected as its president.
+This strike demonstrated the strength of workers' organizations, which forced management to negotiate.Later in the year, the NUM affiliated with the new Congress of South African Trade Unions (COSATU), and Barayi was elected president.
+During his time as president, the Congress of South African Trade Unions became a force for the anti-apartheid continuation.
+This mobilized workers in different industries to join together in this movement.